SummerLeague/alive2020-server/README.md

 ## Development

 ### Hitting the API
 Use Postman (Google it) with Chrome to play with the API without the mobile app.
+To authenticate through the API, login using username and password at `api/v1/login` and store the response token.
+To make requests to authenticated routes, include a Header with the key `Authorization` and the value `JWT <token string>` in your HTTP request.

 #### Webpack
 To build the react app (`public/bundle.js`) during development, run `webpack --watch`.